oveits/linux_set_proxy/README.md

 ## Known Limitiations
 * The docker https settings do not work on CoreOS (yet)
+* Apart from Cygwin/Mingw systems, sudo capabilities are required for the installation script
-* sudo capabilities are required
+* For Docker hosts, sudo capabilities are required for changing the /etc/default/docker file and for restarting the docker service